-Patrick Zalupski.
-The amended and restated employment agreement with Mr. Zalupski is the same as his prior employment agreement except that the amended and restated employment agreement: (i) removes legacy IPO and bonus information; (ii) provides for a base salary of \$1,150,000; (iii) provides that he is entitled to use aircrafts chartered by the Company for business and personal travel (subject to compliance with the Company's personal use policy established by the Compensation Committee); (iv) provides that his entitlement to any perquisites shall be governed by the Company's policies in effect from time to time; (v) includes an acknowledgement that any compensation payable after the effective date will be subject to the Company's Compensation Recovery Policy and (vi) includes other non-substantive changes.
+Patrick O. Zalupski.
+The Company's employment agreement with Mr. Zalupski: (i) provides for a minimum base salary of \$1,150,000; (ii) provides that he is entitled to use aircrafts chartered by the Company for business and personal travel (subject to compliance with the Company's personal use policy established by the Compensation Committee); (iii) provides that his entitlement to any perquisites shall be governed by the Company's policies in effect from time to time; and (iv) includes an acknowledgement that any compensation payable after the effective date will be subject to the Company's Compensation Recovery Policy.
+Mr. Zalupski's executive employment agreement provides for the payment of three months' worth of Company-paid Consolidated Omnibus Budget Reconciliation Act ("COBRA") premiums as severance benefits in the event of an involuntary termination by us without cause.

-Douglas Moran.
-The amended and restated employment agreement with Mr. Moran is the same as his prior employment agreement except that the amended and restated employment agreement: (i) removes legacy IPO and bonus information; (ii) provides for a base salary of \$750,000; (iii) provides that any unvested restricted stock units owned upon death, disability or a Change in Control (as defined in the employment agreement) in which Patrick Zalupski does not retain control of the acquiror or successor will immediately become fully vested; (iv) provides that any unvested restricted stock units owned following a Change in Control (as defined in the employment agreement) in which Patrick Zalupski does retain control of the acquiror or successor will immediately become fully vested if the executive is terminated without Cause (as defined in the employment agreement) during the 24 months following such Change in Control; (v) provides that his entitlement to any perquisites shall be governed by the Company's policies in effect from time to time; (vi) includes an acknowledgement that any compensation payable after the effective date will be subject to the Company's Compensation Recovery Policy and (vii) includes other non-substantive changes.
+J. Douglas Moran.
+The Company's employment agreement with Mr. Moran: (i) provides for a minimum base salary of \$750,000; (ii) provides that any unvested restricted stock units owned upon death, disability or a Change in Control (as defined in the employment agreement) in which Patrick Zalupski does not retain control of the acquiror or successor will immediately become fully vested; (iii) provides that any unvested restricted stock units owned following a Change in Control (as defined in the employment agreement) in which Patrick Zalupski does retain control of the acquiror or successor will immediately become fully vested if the executive is terminated without Cause (as defined in the employment agreement) during the 24 months following such Change in Control; (iv) provides that his entitlement to any perquisites shall be governed by the Company's policies in effect from time to time; and (v) includes an acknowledgement that any compensation payable after the effective date will be subject to the Company's Compensation Recovery Policy.

-L. Anabel Fernandez.
-The amended and restated employment agreement with Ms. Fernandez is the same as her prior employment agreement except that the amended and restated employment agreement: (i) removes legacy IPO and bonus information; (ii) provides for a base salary of \$650,000; (iii) provides for one year of base salary and reimbursement of COBRA coverage payable over 12 months as severance in the event she is terminated without Cause (as defined therein), increasing to two years of base salary and reimbursement of COBRA coverage payable over 24 months if such termination occurs within 24 months of a Change in Control (as defined in the employment agreement); (iv) provides that any unvested restricted stock units owned upon death, disability or a Change in Control (as defined in the employment agreement) in which Patrick Zalupski does not retain control of the acquiror or successor will immediately become fully vested; (v) provides that any unvested restricted stock units owned following a Change in Control (as defined in the employment agreement) in which Patrick Zalupski does retain control of the acquiror or successor will immediately become fully vested if the executive is terminated without Cause (as defined in the employment agreement) during the 24 months following such Change in Control; (vi) provides that her entitlement to any perquisites shall be governed by the Company's policies in effect from time to time; (vii) includes an acknowledgement that any compensation payable after the effective date will be subject to the Company's Compensation Recovery Policy and (vii) includes other non-substantive changes.
+L. Anabel Ramsay.
+The Company's employment agreement with Ms. Ramsay: (i) provides for a minimum base salary of 650,000; (ii) provides for one year of base salary and reimbursement of COBRA coverage payable over 12 months as severance in the event she is terminated without Cause (as defined therein), increasing to two years of base salary and reimbursement of COBRA coverage payable over 24 months if such termination occurs within 24 months of a Change in Control (as defined in the employment agreement); (iii) provides that any unvested restricted stock units owned upon death, disability or a Change in Control (as defined in the employment agreement) in which Patrick Zalupski does not retain control of the acquiror or successor will immediately become fully vested; (iv) provides that any unvested restricted stock units owned following a Change in Control (as defined in the employment agreement) in which Patrick Zalupski does retain control of the acquiror or successor will immediately become fully vested if the executive is terminated without Cause (as defined in the employment agreement) during the 24 months following such Change in Control; (v) provides that her entitlement to any perquisites shall be governed by the Company's policies in effect from time to time; and (vi) includes an acknowledgement that any compensation payable after the effective date will be subject to the Company's Compensation Recovery Policy.